tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/media/operations/streamingendpoint.md

 If you created the account via Azure Management Portal and Azure CDN is available in the region, the account will have the CDN integration by default ("CdnEnabled":true, "CdnProvider":StandardVerizon and "CdnProfile":AzureMediaStreamingPlatformCdnProfile).

+In most cases you should keep CDN enabled.
+However, if you are anticipating max concurrency lower than 500 viewers then it is recommended to disable CDN since CDN scales best with concurrency.

 ##  <a name="StreamingEndpointTypes"></a> Classic, Standard, Premium streaming endpoints overview

 **Advanced features** described in this section include [dynamic packaging](https://docs.microsoft.com/azure/media-services/media-services-dynamic-packaging-overview) and [dynamic encryption](https://docs.microsoft.com/azure/media-services/media-services-content-protection-overview).